China slowly gets back to work as nearly 100 more die from coronavirus

-BEIJING/ (Reuters) - Workers began trickling back to offices and factories around China on Monday as the government eased some restrictions on working during a coronavirus epidemic that has killed more than 900 people, most of them on the mainland.
+BEIJING (Reuters) - Workers began trickling back to offices and factories around China on Monday as the government eased some restrictions on working during a coronavirus epidemic that has killed more than 900 people, most of them on the mainland.

 The death toll of 97 on Sunday was the largest in a single day since the outbreak was detected in December.
 It has been linked to a market selling animals in Wuhan, the capital of Hubei province.

-Stocks and oil fell while safe-haven gold rose as the death toll from the outbreak surpassed that of another coronavirus, Severe Acute Respiratory Syndrome (SARS) which brought a global epidemic in 2002/2003.
+Stocks and oil fell while safe-haven gold rose as the death toll from the outbreak surpassed that of another coronavirus, Severe Acute Respiratory Syndrome (SARS), which brought a global epidemic in 2002/2003.

 A team of experts headed by the World Health Organization (WHO) was flying into Beijing on Monday to help assess the latest outbreak.